Being on the receiving end of a bad presentation is akin to the feelings associated with breaking a bone in your body.

 – Show that they value and respect us

 – Care about how we feel

 Most professionals find themselves attending many presentations each week.
-Our first challenge as presenters in terms of our mindset and approach is to craft a presentation which will be received as a gift rather than simply another data dump.
+Our first challenge as presenters is to craft a presentation which will be received as a gift rather than simply another data dump.

 If your X ray machine can’t clearly see your presentation as a gift then it is already impaired.

 Your X ray machine needs to scan the very first thing you say and show to your audience.

 Don’t just open your presentation.
 In other words, avoid starting by saying, ‘Good morning, my name is ….’

 At Mindful Presenter we often argue that we already have our audience’s attention by virtue of the fact that they turned up to listen to us in the first place.
 We have to work harder and they deserve much more from us.